Donna Dubinsky: Harvard Alumni Achievement Award

 On September 27, 2007, Donna Dubinsky was conferred the Harvard Business School's highest honor, the Alumni Achievement Award, by Dean Jay O. Light.
 The award was also given to: Ayala Corp. chair Jaime Augusto Zobel de Ayala, A. Malachi Mixon of Invacare, Sir Martin Sorrell of WPP Group and Hansjörg Wyss of Synthes.
 Dubinsky was cited for "introducing the first successful personal digital assistant (PDA) and who is now developing a computer memory system modeled after the human brain."

 Other activities

 Dubinsky was a trustee of the Computer History Museum in Mountain View, California.
 Several business school case studies have been written about her entrepreneurship.
 She is involved in philanthropy, and has written an op-ed in support of Obamacare.

+In 2022, Dubinsky joined the United States Department of Commerce at the request of Secretary of Commerce, Gina Raimondo, to be the first person focused on implementing the CHIPS and Science Act, which was passed into law about three months after she joined.
+Dubinsky then turned her attention to help create the National Semiconductor Technology Center (NSTC) enabled through the legislation.
+In late 2023, Dubinsky left the Department of Commerce to become a trustee of Natcast, the purpose-built, non-profit entity created to operate the NSTC.